ros2/rosbag2/docs/design/rosbag2_playback_time.md

     rclcpp::JumpHandler::pre_callback_t pre_callback,
     rclcpp::JumpHandler::post_callback_t post_callback,
     const rcl_jump_threshold_t & threshold);

+  /*
+    Forcing to play next message immediately when in pause.
+    Proposed implementation via calling jump to the timestamp corresponding to the next message in queue.
+  */
+  void play_next();

 };  // end of PlayerClock API

 // Construct a clock that subscribes to /clock and cannot control time.